 - Pro Bono Barter: Ben gets paid for a bit of doctoring... with a hog.
 He is seen walking around with it on a rope several times after that.

 - There Is No Higher Court: Ben is taken to court for accidentally crashing into a fence on the property of a local judge, and the judge himself sentences him to community service.
-Most judges don't judge their own cases.
+In real life most judges would recuse themselves from their own cases.